edited by Tim Stiefler | 78 mins | download (HD) | 2.35:1 | UK & USA / English

 Wizardhood focuses in on the main narrative of Harry vs Voldemort, and the need to destroy the Horcruxes.
 In practice, that means there’s a chunk of Film 1 to establish the world, followed by cursory scenes from Films 2, 3, 4 and 5, mainly for texture and pace, before great chunks of Films 6, 7 and 8 are used to complete the narrative.
 In the process it also focuses on certain characters.
 It’s centred around Harry, Ron and Hermione, obviously.
 The latter two are only really there because they’re always around Harry, although Stiefler makes a decent subplot out of their relationship.
 Also retaining much of their storylines are Dumbledore and Snape, who both have primary roles in Harry’s story.
 Draco Malfoy and Neville Longbottom get subplots, again mainly because they have vital roles to play in the main tale.
 There are a couple of scenes featuring major players like McGonagall, Hagrid, Ginny, and Umbridge, but otherwise every major character is cut: the Dursleys and Sirius Black don’t even appear; the likes of Lupin and Mrs Weasley are in a shot or two without any dialogue; and so on (I’m not going to list everyone!)

 It’s a little hard to say how Wizardhood works as a standalone movie, because if you’ve seen all eight films in full then your brain can fill in the gaps.
-The said, it does seem fairly smooth.
+That said, it does seem fairly smooth.
 It’s so efficiently and cleverly edited that there are barely any lines or moments that aren’t relevant to the version of the story it’s telling, and the excised stuff is so thoroughly removed that you kind of don’t miss it.
 It’s not the ideal way to view the Harry Potter saga — it loses so much of the texture, the plot, the characters — but as an exercise in telling the series’ primary conflict in a single-film-length way, it’s an impressive piece of work.

 The full Harry Potter series is on ITV daily from Christmas Eve to New Year’s Eve, beginning with Philosopher’s Stone today at 1:30pm.
 If you want to see Wizardhood, you’ll have to go looking…